Jakub Dobes was whipped by the crowd’s support and by Jacob Fowler - Dose.ca

 Don't tell me that didn't whip Jakub Dobes, who was the extra goalie (in the stands) in both road duels.

 Last night, in the 4-1 win over the Oilers, the European came out like a lion.
-He played really well, allowing the Canadiens to win without really being worried in the process.
+He played really well, allowing the Canadiens to win without really being troubled in the process.

 He was solid when the Oilers were five against three (what a sequence from the group in general, that), he was solid against Connor McDavid, he was sol-he was in general.